d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 :label:`sec_densenet`

 ResNet significantly changed the view of how to parametrize the functions in deep networks. *DenseNet* (dense convolutional network) is to some extent the logical extension of this :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
-As a result,
-DenseNet
-is characterized by
-both the connectivity pattern where each layer connects to all the preceding layers and the concatenation operation (rather than the addition operator in ResNet) to preserve and reuse features from earlier layers.
+DenseNet is characterized by both the connectivity pattern where each layer connects to all the preceding layers and the concatenation operation (rather than the addition operator in ResNet) to preserve and reuse features from earlier layers.